-- Does anyone in your family have:

-Anyone anyone about not a first that he will be a difficultive to the control of th - a fever, cough, shortness of breath or difficulty breathing, chills, new loss of taste or smell, or (vomiting or diarrhea, children only)? - 2.
+- Does anyone in your family have: a fever, cough, shortness of breath or difficulty breathing, chills, new loss of taste or smell, or (vomiting or diarrhea, children only)? - 2.
 Has anyone in your family been in contact with someone diagnosed with COVID-19 or has any health provider advised you to quarantine? - 3.
 Since your child was here last, has anyone in your family been diagnosed with COVID-19?